[Latest] How to Charge LiFePO4 Battery – Timeusb

 LiFePO4 battery charging logic

-First, let's know the charging logic of LiFePO4 battery.
+First, let us know the charging logic of the LiFePO4 battery.

-Due to the material properties of the LiFePO4 battery, its charging curve is obviously different from that of a lead-acid battery.
-Compared to a lead-acid battery, the LiFePO4 battery has a simpler charging process and mode.
+Due to the material properties of LiFePO4 battery, its charging curve is obviously different from that of lead-acid battery.
+Compared with lead-acid battery, LiFePO4 battery has simpler charging process and mode.
 Therefore, it is recommended to select LiFePO4 as the charging mode.

 LiFePO4 charging mode